Diplomatiq/crypto-random/README.md

 // …

 async function main() {
   const randomGenerator = new RandomGenerator();
   const randomString = await randomGenerator.alphanumeric(32);
   // randomString will contain a 32-character-long alphanumeric string }
 ```

-Node.js and browser environments are both supported.
+From version 2.0, only browser environments are supported out of the box (the default entropy source being `window.crypto.getRandomValues`).
+But with minimal additional work, you can inject any other entropy source (e.g. for using crypto-random in a Node.js environment).
 For more information, see the **Entropy sources** section below.

 ## API